apaam/webpage/docs/examples/gallery.md

   <source src="https://1307405355.vod2.myqcloud.com/7eb7938bvodtranscq1307405355/5e9a7388387702292231970014/v.f100830.mp4" type="video/mp4">
 </video>

-Nut sliding on bolt without frition and damping.
+Nut sliding on bolt without frition and damping, where the nut and bolt is modeled with polyhdral particles in DEM.

 ---